Marie Newman: 2020

 Newman ran against Lipinski again in the 2020 Democratic primary.
 She received endorsements from Representative Alexandria Ocasio-Cortez and presidential candidates Senators Elizabeth Warren, Bernie Sanders, Cory Booker, and Kirsten Gillibrand, as well as Chicago Mayor Lori Lightfoot.
 The race had special significance for progressive women's groups after other candidates they supported lost primary races earlier in March in Texas and the principal women candidates for the Democratic presidential nomination had ended their campaigns.

 On March 17, 2020, Newman narrowly defeated Lipinski in the Democratic primary with 47.26% of the vote to his 44.72%.
 Her victory ended the Lipinski family's 38-year hold on the district.
-Bill Lipinski won the seat in 1983, when it was numbered as the 5th district (it has been the 3rd since 1993), and handed it to Dan in 2005.
+Bill Lipinski won the seat in 1982, when it was numbered as the 5th district (it has been the 3rd since 1993), and was succeeded by his son Dan in 2005.

 On November 3, Newman won the general election, defeating Republican Will County Supervisor Mike Fricilone.
 With 88% of the vote counted, she led by about 30,000 votes, and had received about 55% of the vote.